-The phrases “winter tire" and "snow tire" are often used interchangeably.
-These tires are engineered to perform better than all-season and summer tires in all winter conditions, not just snow and ice.
+The terms "winter tire" and "snow tire" are often used interchangeably, though these days, "winter tires" is the most apt description.
+These tires are engineered to perform better than all-season and summer tires in all winter conditions, not just snow and ice, and any tire being sold as a winter tire must meet certain requirements to carry that name.
 All-season and summer tires begin to lose traction as the temperatures drop.
-This means that at 45 degrees and below, winter tires offer better traction that allow for safer braking and accelerating.
+This means that at 45 degrees and below, winter tires offer better traction that allows for safer braking and accelerating.

 Winter tires are distinct from all-season and summer tires in a variety of ways.
 The key difference is the cold weather tread compound that remains flexible below 45 degrees.
 This improves traction, handling, and braking in all cold weather conditions.
 If you deal with consistently cold weather, or anything more than light snow, winter tires are a wise investment.

 It is strongly recommended that you install four winter tires.
 This is true for every vehicle type.
-Previous generations of winter tires were little more than an all season tire with an aggressive tread design.
-With today’s significant advancement in rubber compounding, we now call them “winter tires,” and they provide significant traction benefits in all winter driving conditions.
+Previous generations of winter tires were little more than an all-season tire with an aggressive tread design.
+With today’s significant advancement in rubber compounding, winter tires provide significant traction benefits in all winter driving conditions.
 Installing less than four winter tires may lead to handling and traction imbalances, especially in winter driving conditions.
 The only way to get the safety and superior traction of winter tires is to install a full set of four on your vehicle.

 Traction control does not actually provide you with more traction.
 Traction control limits your wheel spin to the amount of traction your tires currently provide.
-Your traction control system only works effectively if your tires are able to deliver traction when needed.
+Your traction control system only works effectively if your tires can deliver traction when needed.
 The only way to truly maximize your winter traction is with a full set of winter tires.

-Front wheel drive vehicles do have an advantage when it comes to accelerating, because of the added weight on the front end.
+Vehicles with front-wheel drive have an advantage when it comes to accelerating, because of the added weight on the front end.
 However, this does not help when braking, and it makes steering and cornering more dangerous in winter driving conditions.
-The best way to maximize your front wheel drive’s winter performance is to install four winter tires.
-Rather than losing the performance advantages of your front wheel drive vehicle, you can increase your safety and performance with winter tires.
+The best way to maximize your front-wheel drive’s winter performance is to install four winter tires.
+Rather than losing the performance advantages of front-wheel drive, you can increase your safety and performance with winter tires.

 All-wheel drive and four-wheel drive vehicles are great assets, and they are very valuable in adverse driving conditions.
-They can assist in acceleration, even in wintry driving.
-Without winter tires, braking and turning, can be just as dangerous for all-wheel drive and four-wheel drive vehicles as it is for a two-wheel drive vehicles.
-All-wheel drive and four-wheel drive vehicles can be very useful, but are even more effective when combined with winter tires.
+They can assist in acceleration, even in winter driving.
+Without winter tires, braking and turning, can be just as dangerous for all-wheel drive and four-wheel drive vehicles as it is for two-wheel drive vehicles.
+All-wheel drive and four-wheel drive vehicles can be very useful but are even more effective when combined with winter tires.

 When your area of the country is done with winter driving conditions and the temperature is consistently warmer than 45 degrees, you are ready to reinstall your all-season tires.
 Winter tires tend to wear faster in warm temperatures.
 To preserve the life of your winter tires and get the best possible traction, follow these guidelines.

-In the past, winter tires have been notoriously loud, however this is no longer the case.
+In the past, winter tires have been notoriously loud.
+However, this is no longer the case.
 When changing from an all-season tire to a winter tire, you may hear a slight difference, but the noise levels are nowhere near as drastic as in the past.
 Changing from all-season tires to studded winter tires will show a noticeable increase in noise.
-In the end, the increase in safety is well worth any incremental increase in noise you may hear.
+In the end, the increase in safety is well worth any incremental increase in the noise you may hear.

-We always recommend driving with care and consideration, and driving safely can make a big difference.
-However, all the care in the world will not add traction to your tires and winter tires are a way to provide you with a safety advantage.
+We always recommend driving with care and consideration, and being diligent about driving safely can make a big difference.
+However, all the caution in the world will not add traction to your tires and winter tires are a way to provide you with a safety advantage.

 It would be ideal to avoid driving when the weather gets bad.
 Rather than hoping to avoid bad weather, why not prepare for it?
 With all the weather technology in the world, it is still very difficult to know exactly when, where, and how bad the weather will be.
 Rather than gambling with your safety, be prepared with winter tires that are ready to handle the weather, no matter when it strikes.

-While it may feel like an extra purchase, buying winter tires can actually save you money in the long run.
-Using winter tires allows you to preserve the life of your summer or all-season tires, because tires do not wear out while they are stored in the garage.
-With proper use and maintenance, winter tires can last multiple winters, which is more time that you are preserving your warm weather tires.
-This means your summer tires have more tread life for the rest of the year and that saves you money.
+While it may feel like an extra purchase, buying winter tires can save you money in the long run.
+With proper use and maintenance, winter tires can last multiple winters and allow you to preserve the life of your summer or all-season tires.
+Your warm-weather tires will not wear out while they are stored in the garage; this means your summer tires have more tread life for the rest of the year and that saves you money.